View All

 1. Classification trees

-Classification trees are those types of decision trees which are based on answering the “Yes” or “No” questions and using this information to come to a decision.
+Classification trees are those types of decision trees that are based on answering “Yes” or “No” questions and using this information to come to a decision.
 So, a tree, which determines whether a person is fit or unfit by asking a bunch of related questions and using the answers to come to a viable solution, is a type of classification tree.

 2. Regression Trees